jxpress/hydra-vertex-ai-pipeline/README.md

 <h1 id="usage">🚀 How to use this Repository</h1>
-This sample repository will train an AI to classify MNIST.
+This sample repository shows a pipeline system to classify MNIST.
 The pipeline consists of the following two components
 - data prepare: download MNIST data
 - train: perform training